Nico-Scirocco/CPE-322/Labs/Lab 7/README.md

 I first created a new project called cpudata on the Google Cloud Platform IAM.

-I enabled the Google Drive and Google Sheets API for this project.
+I then enabled the Google Drive and Google Sheets API for this project.

-Then I created a service account key and saved the json file containing this information.
+Finally, I created a service account key and saved the .json file containing this information.

 ![image](https://github.com/user-attachments/assets/e0179286-9ce3-44b2-aead-dbf630e6d90b)